PrinceAnsong/ShibbolethBundle/README.md

 ShibbolethBundle
 ================

-This bundle adds a shibboleth authentication provider for your Symfony2 project.
+This bundle adds a Shibboleth user provider to the authentication provider provided by [Thomas Peeters's fork of the original bundle (by Ronny Moreas)](https://github.com/user/repo/blob/branch/other_file.md) for your Symfony2 project.

 Requirements
 ------------
 * [PHP][@php] 5.3.3 and up.
 * [Symfony 2.1][@symfony]
+* A doctrine entity manager to manage your user class

 Installation
 ------------